 The Vere Harmsworth Library is home to the largest academic collections in American history outside the U.S. The weekly American History Research Seminar and international conferences bring historians of America from across the world to the RAI.
-Recent speakers include Brooke Blower, Brian DeLay, Annette Gordon-Reed, Gary Gerstle, Nicholas Guyatt, Patrick Griffin, Kristin Hoganson, Margaret Jacobs, Paul Kramer, Peter Onuf, Andrew O'Shaughnessy, Manisha Sinha, Stuart Schwartz, and Ian Tyrrell.
+Recent speakers include Brooke Blower, Christopher Capozzola, Brian DeLay, Annette Gordon-Reed, Gary Gerstle, Patrick Griffin, Kristin Hoganson, Margaret Jacobs, Jennifer Keene, Paul Kramer, Peter Onuf, Andrew O'Shaughnessy, Manisha Sinha, Stuart Schwartz, and Ian Tyrrell.

 Undergraduate students in history can study seven different papers on the United States:

 - The History of the United States since 1863 (second/third year General History paper)

 - Haiti and Louisiana: The Problem of Revolution in the Age of Slavery (first year Optional Subject)